chmlee/ream-doc/content/overview/future.md

     WRI(["World Resource<br/>Institute (1992)"])
 {% end %}

-I am not able to find the original dataset for the study, but I would assume all relevant data are extracted from the dependencies, manually or through scripts, to a master dataset.
+Eventually, all relevant data are extracted from the dependencies, manually or through scripts, to the [aggregated datasets](https://www.openicpsr.org/openicpsr/project/112449/version/V1/view)

 The practice of copying dependencies to your own project is known as [vendoring](https://stackoverflow.com/questions/26217488/what-is-vendoring) in programming.
 Vendoring is not necessarily a bad thing, but we do lose some information along the way.